 Around the world, millions of people die from infectious diseases every year.
+Many of these deaths could be prevented by immunisation.
 Most of these diseases have become very rare in Northern Ireland and you may have heard very little about them.
-They have become rare because we have such high uptake levels for vaccinations and the vaccinations have been very good at getting rid of the diseases.
+They have become rare because we had previously had such high uptake levels for vaccinations and the vaccinations have been very good at getting rid of the diseases.
 However, they are still common in other parts of the world and, with increased travel to foreign countries, could be brought back to Northern Ireland and affect any children who haven't been vaccinated.